-We study the problem of pure exploration under unknown linear constraints.
-This problem requires tracking both mean vector and constraints to recommend a $r$-good feasible policy.
-We encompass this effect with a Lagrangian relaxation of the lower bound for known constraints.
-We further design an pessimistic estimate of the feasible set to ensure identification of the optimal feasible policy.
-These tools allows us to propose two algorithms LATS and LAGEX.
-We prove their sample complexity upper bounds, and conduct numerical experiments to find that LAGEX is the most efficient among baselines.
+We study pure exploration under unknown linear constraints.
+We encode the coupled effect of estimating both mean vector and constraints via a Lagrangian relaxation of the lower bound for known constraints.
+We further design an optimistic estimate of the feasible set to ensure identification of the $r$-optimal feasible policy- leading to two algorithms, LATS and LAGEX.
+We prove their sample complexity upper bounds and conduct numerical experiments to observe that LAGEX is the most efficient among baselines.

-From the lower bound perspective, we have proposed a Lagrangian relaxation of the known lower bounds with plug-in estimates of the constraints.
-One might be interested to derive the lower bounds when both constraints and rewards are considered as feedback.
-In this paper, we focus on linear constraints on policies.
-One might be interested in non-linear constraints over the policy space.
-It would be interesting to extend our Lagrangian-based technique to nonlinear constraints.
+From the lower bound perspective, one might be interested to derive the lower bounds when both constraints and rewards are considered as feedback.
+Algorithmically, it would be intriguing to extend our Lagrangian technique to non-linear constraints.